• Skip to primary navigation

 • What to Serve with Salisbury Steak

-Even today, one bite of this Salisbury steak recipe takes me back to that yellow formica table, sharing dinner with my Dad.
+Those days are long gone, as is my infatuation with premade frozen dinners.
+Nevertheless, even today, one bite of this homemade Salisbury steak takes me back to that yellow formica table, sharing dinner with my Dad.

 Divided foil tray with mashed potatoes, corn, chocolate cake, and one salisbury steak.